Skip to content

 Step 5: Monitor your transformation

-After activating your transformation, refer to the analytics on the Transformations page to monitor its performance.
+After activating your transformation, refer to the analytics on the main Transformations page for a performance summary.

 • Incoming Requests: This is the number of webhooks received at this transformation’s URL.
 If incoming requests are 0, your source platform hasn’t sent over any webhooks, or the connection cannot be made.

-• Deliveries: After receiving incoming requests, Data Transformation applies your transformation code to create a Braze /users/track request.
+• Deliveries: After receiving incoming requests, Data Transformation applies your transformation code to send to your selected Braze destination.

 Troubleshooting

-• If deliveries are 0, check your transformation code to ensure there are no syntax errors and that it compiles.
-Then, check whether the output is a valid /users/track request.
+If there are no deliveries, check your transformation code for any syntax errors and confirm that the code compiles.
+Then, check whether the output is a valid destination request.

 HOW HELPFUL WAS THIS PAGE?